 Laser technology has been helping doctors to safely and effectively treat patients since the early 1960′s.
 The principles necessary for the concept of laser development date back to the early 19th century with Bohr’s theory of optical resonance.
 The technology is well proven and it is now being adopted by veterinarians worldwide to improve patient care.

 A laser is ideal for a wide variety of procedures for dogs, cats, birds, reptiles, horses and other animals.
-The most widely recognized procedure amongst pet owners is the feline laser declaw.
-Additional procedures include but are not limited to the removal of cysts, tumors and warts, as well as specialized internal procedures. admin test
+Procedures include but are not limited to the removal of cysts, tumors and warts, as well as specialized internal procedures.